13gkl790-commits/CA-HWW-GWO-Crop-Planning/README.md

 2. Add the project folder and all subfolders to the MATLAB path.
 3. Run the scripts located in the `reproduce` folder.
 4. Tables and figures reported in the manuscript can be regenerated automatically.
+Random seeds and parameter settings used in the manuscript experiments are provided within the reproduction scripts.
 ---

 ## Associated Manuscript